Canon G16 vs SX620

-Both the G16 and the SX620 are recent models that are part of the current product line-up.
-The G16 replaced the earlier Canon G15, while the SX620 followed on from the Canon SX610.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the G16 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the G16 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon G16 or the Canon SX620 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.